Table of Contents

 But If you do see value in those reasons, then you recognize that reading is important and that you should probably do it.
 But maybe you don't know how, or you don't feel motivated to start right away.

-Knowing How To Start
+Knowing How Or Where To Start

 There are dozens of articles online about how you should approach this, Some people say you need to be motivated to start, IE: Teachers and parents telling you that you have to read or else until you get used to reading and continue to do it.

-And other say that you get motivated to do IE: You are interested in a particular subject, could be sports, music, movies, etc, and you start reading things related to the subject that you are interested and because you like the subject, that gives you momentum and you get used to reading it and continue to do it.
+And others say that you get motivated to do IE: You are interested in a particular subject, could be sports, music, movies, etc, and you start reading things related to the subject that you are interested in and because you like the subject, that gives you momentum and you get used to reading it and continue to do it.

-There's a difference between reading because you were told to do it, by teachers, parents, even classmates or friends, and reading because you are genuinely interested in learning something.
+There's a difference between reading because you were told to do it, by teachers, parents, or even classmates or friends, and reading because you are genuinely interested in learning something.
 I suggest you think about what type of person you are, and which way works best for you.

 I learned by bypassing motivation, I was never interested in reading and my grades were not the best either.
 It wasn’t until I was in my early 20's that I started to change my mind about reading.
 I attended film school, and that's when I truly began to enjoy reading.
-Reading about film, Reading classic scripts and breaking down the scripts.
+Reading about film, reading classic scripts and breaking down the scripts.